top of page

 Competitors:

-• Find the treatment in the fewest amount of steps.
+• Efficiency: Streamline the process to find treatments in the fewest possible steps.

 Information Architecture